Advertisement

 Additional Notes

-Head of household must be at least 62 years of age and meet income limits; all 22 one-bedroom units are smoke-free, and marijuana use/possession is prohibited on premises.
+The head of household must be at least 62 years of age, with an annual income not exceeding established limits; all 22 one-bedroom units are smoke-free, and marijuana use/possession is prohibited on premises; background checks are required.

 Status